Leadership

 Undergraduate Co-Manager & Academic Advisor

 Patricia is from the San Fernando Valley and first arrived at UC Berkeley as a #firstgeneration college student.
-During her time at UC Berkeley, Patricia worked with multicultural student-initiated recruitment and retention centers and earned her B.A. in Asian American and Asian Diaspora Studies from the Ethnic Studies Department.
+During her time at UC Berkeley, Patricia worked with multicultural student-initiated recruitment and retention centers and earned her BA in Asian American and Asian Diaspora Studies from the Ethnic Studies Department.
 Patricia has been with the Public Health Undergraduate program since 2019 in hopes to support students in getting a degree and a college experience that is meaningful to them.
 Nowadays, Patricia can be found picking up too many hobbies at once (crochet, watercolor, lino block cutting, jewelry making) and reading (for fun!).

-Lauren Magsanay (she/her)
+Lauren Magsanay

 Undergraduate Co-Manager & Academic Advisor